stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

-In the `texture` bean method the image is loaded from the file-system:
+In the `texture` bean the image is loaded from the file-system:

 ```java
 ImageData.Loader loader = new NativeImageLoader();